Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation

 \section{Conclusions}

 In this article, we addressed the problem of FL in the presence of stragglers.
 For this issue, the CFL paradigm was explored in the literature.
 However, the aggregation of gradients at the central server in existing CFL methods, which employ fixed weights across iterations, leads to diminished learning performance.
 To overcome this limitation, we proposed a new method: ACFL.
-In ACFL, each device uploads a coded local dataset with additive noise to the central server before training, enabling the central server to generate a global coded dataset under privacy preservation requirements.
+In ACFL, each device uploads a local coded dataset to the central server before training, enabling the central server to generate a global coded dataset under privacy-preservation requirements.
 During each iteration of the training, the central server aggregates the received gradients as well as the gradient computed from the global coded dataset by using an adaptive policy to determine the aggregation weights.
-This approach optimizes the performance in terms of privacy and learning through convergence analysis and MI-DP.
-Finally, we provided simulation results to demonstrate the superiority of ACFL compared to non-adaptive methods.
-It is worth noting that in this work, we have focused on the privacy preservation of raw datasets of edge devices.
-In the future, we plan to extend the proposed method to more complex scenarios, where private information could also be revealed through the analysis of gradients transmitted from the devices \cite{wei2020federated, wei2023personalized, lyu2024secure}.
+This approach optimizes the performance in terms of privacy and learning under theoretical guarantees.
+Finally, we provided simulation results to demonstrate the superiority of ACFL compared to a number of state-of-the-art baseline methods.